cuelang/cuelang.org/content/en/docs/usecases/configuration.md

 ### Type checking

- For a large code bases, no one will question a requirement to have a compiled/typed language.
+ For large code bases, no one will question a requirement to have a compiled/typed language.
  Why should one not require the same kind of rigor for data?